xinetd-org/xinetd/README.md

 --with-loadavg  : This option to the configure script tells xinetd to compile in support for the max_load configuration option.
 This option allows you to have certain services disabled when the system load gets above a specified level.
-This is highly operating system specific.
-It currently has been tested on linux, and there is developmental support for solaris 2.6 and higher.

---with-inet6    : Services default to IPv6 (PF_INET6) sockets.
-Now that IPv6 support is fully integrated into xinetd, this option is almost meaningless.
-IPv6 sockets are available with the "IPv6" service flag, even without this option.

---with-howl=PATH: Adds howl mdns advertising support to xinetd.
+--with-howl: Adds howl mdns advertising support to xinetd.
-PATH is the prefix where howl is installed, such as /usr/local, /usr, etc.  PATH is not optional.  configure will not automatically detect howl's installed location.

 Access Control:
 --------------------------------------------------------------------------